BrightID/BrightID/README.md

 [🌐 www.brightid.org](http://www.brightid.org)

-BrightID uses the people you know (a social graph) to keep out duplicates and enforce one-accounts-per-person for important applications like voting and universal basic income.
+BrightID uses the people you know (a social graph) to keep out duplicates and enforce one-account-per-person for important applications like voting and universal basic income.

 Unlike most IDs--which prove who you are--a BrightID proves that you're a unique person.